5-Herb Detox Tea Formula

 Can I make a large batch and store it?

 Yes, you can double or triple the recipe and store the strained tea in the refrigerator for up to 3 days.
 Beyond that, beneficial compounds begin degrading and bacterial growth becomes a concern.
 For best results, brew fresh batches 2-3 times weekly.
 The herbs themselves store well in airtight containers away from light and heat for 1-2 years.
+Learn more about proper herb storage in our guide: How to Buy, Store, and Use Herbs in Bulk.

 Will this tea help me lose weight?

 While improved liver function can support healthy metabolism and some people experience weight changes when their liver functions more efficiently, this is not a weight-loss tea.
 The herbs support detoxification and liver health.
 Any weight changes result from improved liver function, better digestion, and reduced inflammation rather than direct fat-burning effects.
-Approach this tea as health support, not a weight-loss strategy.